 The objective is to promote the responsible conduct of research (in Finnish hyvä tieteellinen käytäntö) while ensuring that the alleged violations are handled with competence, fairness and expediency.

-- Commitment to RCR: a list of organisations that have committed themselves to following TENK's guidelines
+- Commitment to RI/RCR: a list of organisations that have committed themselves to following TENK's guidelines

 What is responsible conduct of research (RCR)?

 From the point of view of research integrity, the premises for the responsible conduct of research are the following:

 The research follows the principles that are endorsed by the research community, that is, integrity, meticulousness, and accuracy in conducting research, and in recording, presenting, and evaluating the research results.